GreenStar Homes Certification Manual Version 4

 All ducts are fully ducted and none are panned in the joists

-New and existing duct systems need to be fully ducted either hard or flex to ensure a better functioning HVAC system that reduces energy loss, moisture issues and increases comfort.
-Ideally, ducts should be fully sealed with tape or mastic and tested for low duct leakage though this is not required.
-Existing duct systems must be repaired to be fully ducted.
+New and existing duct systems need to be fully ducted (hard or flex) to ensure a better functioning HVAC system that decreases energy loss and moisture issues and increases comfort.
+Ideally, ducts should be fully sealed with tape or mastic and tested for low duct leakage, though this is not required.
+Existing duct systems must be made to be fully ducted if they are not.

-Using a blown-in duct agent in existing home projects to achieve energy-star homes v3 duct leakage levels may be allowable when the expense of replacing all ductwork is of concern.
-This will be taken on a case-by-case basis.
+Use a blow in duct agent in existing home projects to achieve Energy Star Homes v3 Duct leakage may be allowable to some extent when the expense of replacing all ductwork is of concern; to be considered on a case-by-case basis.

 Resources & Studies

-GHI youtube heat pump playlist has all the education and detail you need for heat pump systems air or ground https://youtube.com/playlist?list=PLtOuBSUfZX7rIzaVm8XYhYkLGZXtdT2ro
+GreenHome Institute youtube heat pump playlist has all the education and details needed for air-source or ground-source heat pump systems.

 NEEP has a great resource page including details, product lists, and installation guides for cold weather climate air source heatpumps https://neep.org/high-performance-air-source-heat-pumps/air-source-heat-pump-installer-and-consumer-resources